Do I need a concrete slab for a Tuff Shed storage building?

 Are there any assembly cost?

 There is NO additional assembly cost on installed models.
-All construction costs are included in the base price, except for work done outside the normal installation process such as hauling away an existing structure or debris, site leveling, etc.
+All construction costs are included in the base price, except for concrete slabs or footings and work done outside the normal installation process such as hauling away an existing structure or debris, site leveling, etc.

 What about accessories?